Jump to content

 For the Chicago launch of his first monograph, Lee Quiñones: Fifty Years of New York Graffiti Art and Beyond, street art originator Lee Quiñones is joined onstage with recent collaborator Dao-Yi Chow, a streetwear designer and Creative Director of New Era.
 The talk is moderated by Romi Crawford, Chicago-based art historian and co-author of The Wall of Respect: Public Art and Black Liberation in 1960s Chicago.

-ASL interpretation and CART captioning in English and Spanish are provided for this talk.
+CART captioning in English and Spanish is provided for this talk.

 About the Speakers